paesanilab/MBX/README.md

 MBX is periodically updated with performance improvements and the addition of other MB-nrg PEFs.
 For any questions about MBX, installation issues, or general usage inquiries, please use the MBX Google Group: https://groups.google.com/g/mbx-users.

 NOTE: This is a modified version of MBX v1.0 that includes our flagship MB-DFT and MB-DFT(DC) potentials, based on Kohn-Sham density functional theory and density-corrected density functional theory, respectively.
-Briefly, this version includes the following potentials:
-- MB-SCAN and MB-SCAN(DC) potentials for water (usage: h2o-scan , h2o-dcscan)
-- MB-SCAN and MB-SCAN(DC) potentails for chloride--water (cl-scan, cl-dcscan)
-- MB-SCAN and MB-SCAN(DC) potentails for sodium--water (na+scan, na+dcscan)
+See section "MB PEFs Implemented"

 ## Compilation and Installation